-Specifically, crown and pavilion measurements, that represent the top and bottom halves of a diamond.
-As I recall the addition of the crown and pavilion measurements was initially accepted by the GIA Board of Directors.
+Specifically, the crown and pavilion measurements represent the top and bottom halves of a diamond.
+As I recall, the GIA Board of Directors initially accepted the addition of the crown and pavilion measurements.

-However, the proposal was later rejected due to pressure from various diamond cutters.
+However, they later rejected the proposal due to pressure from various diamond cutters.
 Apparently, they threatened to boycott the laboratory if they insisted on providing the public with that sort of detail.

 The Shadow Conspiracy:

-Now I’m not suggesting that certain elements of the diamond business prefer to keep the diamond buying public in the dark.
-Thereby keeping them guessing about the details of diamond cut quality… No, I’m just going to come right out and say it.
+Now I'm not suggesting that certain diamond business elements prefer to keep the diamond buying public in the dark.
+Thereby keeping them guessing about the details of diamond cut quality… No, I'm just going to come right out and say it.

 The majority of the diamond industry seems to prefer customers who are not brilliant, pun intended.
-Keep in mind that all of this was occurring at a time when the world was just beginning to wrap its mind around the power of the internet.
+Keep in mind that all of this was occurring when the world was beginning to wrap its mind around the power of the internet.

-Hey, to be perfectly honest, I’m rather proud of myself for that last part “the entire industry” = impressive.
-If only I could find a picture of a dog licking it’s butt.
+Hey, I'm rather proud of myself for that last part, "the entire industry" = impressive.
+If only I could find a picture of a dog licking its butt.